 As we school year round, this is our last week before taking April off.
-In an attempt to be a “cool” mom, I thought that rather than do just our normal school work, we’d have a fun week filled with Robin Hood themed games and activities.
+In an attempt to be a “cool” mom, I thought that rather than do just our normal school work, we’d have a fun week filled with themed games and activities; a Robin Hood unit study!!
 We were already set to cover the classic as part of our history readings so, Sunday night and Monday morning I quickly compiled some other material to incorporate.
-In doing so, I clicked through numerous other blogs showing happy kids working on and medieval inspired crafts, gleefully coloring pages for their notebook and overall, just squealing with unbridled enthusiasm.
+In doing so, I clicked through numerous other blogs showing happy kids working on medieval inspired crafts, gleefully coloring pages for their notebook and overall, just squealing with unbridled enthusiasm.

 I was so excited to share all I found with my kids.

-However, any school work, regardless of whether it related to Robin Hood or, I don’t know, Mao Zedong is still school work as far as my kids are concerned, and their response was somewhere between apathy and downright hostility.
-So I thought I’d share all my findings here just in case you wanted to torture your poor children or, on the off-chance your child actually wants 4,697 writing prompts about Robin Hood.
+However, any school work, regardless of whether it’s related to Robin Hood or, I don’t know, Mao Zedong is still school work as far as my kids are concerned, and their response was somewhere between apathy and downright hostility.
+So I thought I’d share all my findings here just in case you wanted to torture your poor children or, on the off chance they love Robin Hood, provide them with 4,697 writing prompts.

 First, I said we’d be listening to J. Walker McSpadden’s version of Robin Hood, via Libra Vox, during our Literature time.
 What a mistake.
 How dare I make them all sit still together and be quiet for 21 minutes!

 “What did you think?”